E-commerce UI UX Design

 Experiment Design

-• A/B/n via Optimizely: control vs three headlines
+• A/B/n via Optimizely: three headline variations tested

 • Primary metric: click-throughs to the Shop site